uml-robotics/uml_hri_nerve_armada_workstation/README.md

 # Supported Versions
 All branches have only been tested with ROS Kinetic.

-The xacro files and URDF files contained within this package should be compatible with other distributions of ROS.
+- The xacro files and URDF files contained within this package should be compatible with other distributions of ROS.

-The user should confirm that the Gazebo plugins used to simulate RGBD cameras in this package are consistent with the ROS distribution that they are using (make sure to check the Gazebo documentation if there are issues/conflicts).
+- The user should confirm that the Gazebo plugins used to simulate RGBD cameras in this package are consistent with the ROS distribution that they are using (make sure to check the Gazebo documentation if there are issues/conflicts).

 # ARMada Workstation
 The `uml_hri_nerve_armada_workstation` package is meant to provide a simulated alternative to the workstations constructed for experimentation/testing of industrial robotic arms within the NERVE Center.

+## Workstation Description
 Currently, only a simple model is provided which uses simple shapes to define the rough size and shape of the workstation.
 L-shaped arms protruding from both sides and the rear of the workstation represent structures from which cameras could be affixed and serve such purpose in the simulated model.
 The fourth camera is suspended above the workstation, pointing down, and does not have any connected architecture.

 ## Camera Topics